vigneshwaranr/blog_posts/A_spiritual_journey_into_kafka_producer.md

 * *[ProducerRecord](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/producer/ProducerRecord.java)* - A POJO that specifies the data to be sent (key, value, timestamp and headers), name of the topic to be sent to and optionally the partition id (if you need to specify which partition it should go to)

 * *[Partitioner](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/producer/Partitioner.java)* - If you don't explicitly specify the partition id in the *ProducerRecord*, then this class determines which record can go to which partition.
-If you haven't configured your own *Partitioner* using *partitioner.class*, then the [default round robin one](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/producer/internals/DefaultPartitioner.java) will be used.
+If you haven't configured your own *Partitioner* using *partitioner.class*, then the [default implementation](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/producer/internals/DefaultPartitioner.java) will be used.
+More on this later.

 * *[Metadata](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/Metadata.java)* / *[Cluster](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/common/Cluster.java)* - These guys store the metadata info about the available topics and their partition counts, number of Kafka Broker nodes and which node is leader for which *[TopicPartition](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/common/TopicPartition.java)* (a POJO that uniquely identifies a partition of a topic).
 They have the methods to fetch these info from the brokers as well.